pippim/pippim.github.io/programs/mserve.md

 file size has increased.
 This was due to album artwork being added to the source files.

+---

 <a id="hdr16"></a>
 <div class="hdr-bar">  <a href="#">Top</a>  <a href="#hdr15">ToS</a>  <a href="#hdr2">ToC</a>  <a href="#hdr17">Skip</a></div>

+# Playlists

+The main music library window follows the directory structure of your storage device:

+- The top level points to "My Music"
+- The second level points to Artists under "My Music"
+- The third level points to Albums under each Artist
+- The fourth level points to Songs under each Album

+> **NOTE:** "My Music" is an over simplification for the sake of
+> example.
+You can start `m` (the splash screen for **mserve.py**)
+> by typing:
+> `m "/mnt/music/Users/Person/Music/iTunes/iTunes Media/Music/"`
+>
+> You can also call `m` after changing to a music directory.
+E.G.
+> `cd ~/Music/Pink Floyd`.
+Type type `m .` and you will be presented
+> with all the Albums you have for ***Pink Floyd***
+>
+> If you don't pass a parameter to `m` it will reload the last
+> location used and continue playing where it left off.

+The chevron (triangle) is clicked to expand / collapse entries under Artists and Albums.

+The check box is colored solid when "checked" and is hollow when "unchecked".
+If a line appears that means "tri-state" and underneath the Artist or Album some songs are "checked" and some songs are "unchecked".

+As you check and uncheck individual songs, or entire Artists or, entire Albums a list is built in memory.
+Then you can Apply or Cancel changes.

+New songs are added into the Chronology (Playlist) after the current playing song position.

+If you make huge mistakes you can abandon changes with the option "*Exit without saving Playlist*".

 ---